 Indian Child Welfare: The 1978 Indian Child Welfare Act was designed to protect the Indian Family from unwarranted interference by the Anglo culture.
 When a child is involuntarily removed from his/her home, it is the intent of the “Act” to place a child with an immediate family member, an extended family member or a member of the child’s tribe/or other Indian Families.
 If your family is involved in a State Court proceeding, the Tribe may be able to assist your family during this difficult process.

-Children’s Christmas Party: This year’s annual Christmas Party is scheduled for December 12, 2015, from 10:00 a.m. to 12:00 p.m.
+Children’s Christmas Party: This year’s annual Christmas Party is scheduled for December 11, 2021, from 10:00 a.m. to 12:00 p.m.
 Additional details will be posted on Facebook and the homepage of this website.
 We hope you will note your calendar and plan to attend.
-If you’ve never been, your child is missing a wonderful morning with Santa, toys and sweet things to eat.
+Each child age birth to 12 will receive a gift from Santa.

 New Enrollee Benefit: Enroll your child before his/her first birthday and you will receive a $100.00 gift card and a baby blanket with the tribal logo.
 An enrollment application and birth certificate are required.
 This is a nationwide program.

 Burial Assistance: This Nationwide program allows $1,500.00 payment toward the burial expenses of a tribal citizen.
 An application, death certificate and itemized funeral bill are required.
 Burial Assistance Guidelines